W. G. S. Adams: Early career and Irish appointment

 Following a year as a tutor at Borough Road Teacher Training College, Isleworth, Adams briefly lectured on Finance and Colonial Policy in the University of Chicago's Department of Political Economy (1902) and afterwards spent three months in the United States and Canada studying the work of governmental and educational institutions.
 Returning to Britain in 1903, he became Lecturer in Economics at Victoria University of Manchester, where he was also secretary of the university's educational outreach initiative.

 In 1904 he accepted Sir Horace Plunkett's offer of the position of Head of Statistics and Intelligence at the Irish Department of Agriculture and Technical Instruction, of which Plunkett had charge.
 He remained in post for five years, obtaining close insight into both the workings of the civil service and matters of central and local government administration and becoming both the "right-hand man" and close personal friend of Plunkett, who inspired in him a lifelong concern for rural welfare.
 The annual reports Adams issued while in Ireland were "more than mere statistical tables ... each was a valuable economic treatise on the trade of the country", and in 1909 it was suggested that his work on the Irish economy during the previous five years "has done more to stimulate practical patriotism than all the political speeches of the last decade".

 In 1911 he was appointed to the Irish Financial Committee, which was established, under the chairmanship of Sir Henry Primrose, to examine financial relations between Ireland and the rest of the United Kingdom and to consider how revenues should be allocated in the event of Ireland being granted home rule.
-Adams's belief that a federalist approach was key to resolving the Irish Question was reflected in the Committee's recommendation that a future Irish Government should have full control over Irish revenues, but Asquith's administration declined to adopt this approach in the Third Home Rule Bill.
+Adams's belief that a federalist approach was key to resolving the Irish Question was reflected in the committee's recommendation that a future Irish Government should have full control over Irish revenues, but H. H. Asquith's administration declined to adopt this approach in the Third Home Rule Bill.